lxing532/Dialogue-Topic-Segmenter/data/README.md

 ## Contributing and Future Plans
 We plan to continually expand and update this dataset collection.
-If you have developed or discovered new datasets relevant to dialogue topic segmentation, we welcome your contributions by merge request:
+If you have developed or discovered new datasets relevant to dialogue topic segmentation, we welcome your contributions by pull request:
-1. Format Syncing: Format your dataset to match our standard structure and submit it.
+1. **Format Syncing:** Format your dataset to match our standard structure and submit it.
-2. Original Data Submission: If format conversion is challenging and you don't have time for it, feel free to submit the original dataset.
+2. **Original Data Submission:** If format conversion is challenging and you don't have time for it, feel free to submit the original dataset.
 We will assist in aligning it with our standard format.